 - Should the pet you adopt have a medical condition, you'll be given a medical release ensuring that you will provide any necessary medical care.

-- Some adoptions may not be finalized until the required three day stray/hold period— the amount of time before a stray animal brought into the shelter is legally made available for adoption— is up.
+- Some adoptions may not be finalized until the required three day stray/hold period— the amount of time before a stray animal brought into the Pet Adoption and Protection Center is legally made available for adoption— is up.
 A final adoption may also depend on the animals spay/neuter status if you have signed a spay/neuter agreement.

 - Your pet may qualify for the Foster to Adopt Program that allows you to take the pet home and care for them during the mandatory three day hold period.